raphslalom/ds-vm/slalomdsvm/readme.md

 # [users and developers]
 vagrant box list

+# If needed use a new version of the box
+# WARNING: you will need to re-download the box if you do this.
+# vagrant box remove slalomds   # DANGER ZONE

 # [users only]
 # Download the box and register it with vagrant
 # Do this overnight, the box is ≈10GB, this will take a while.